-A total of 10 recitations have been scheduled for this class.
+The following recitations have been scheduled for this class.

 Your TA will solve the assigned "Recitation Guideline" questions during the following sessions.
 You may attend any recitation.
-Wuestions assigned in recitation will very closely match questions you'll get in exams.
+Questions assigned in recitation will very closely match questions you'll get in exams.
 I strongly recommend you attend each recitation.